nadar71/FreddyFridge/CONTRIBUTING.md

 - Push to the branch: `git push origin my-new-feature`
 - Submit a pull request with full remarks documenting your changes.

-NOTES:
+## NOTES:
-Other then master, there are 2 main branch : JAVA_DEVELOP, KOTLIN_DEVELOP, I've decided to keep both languages, (Java too for exercising, while Kotlin is still work in progress) : branch from 1 of the 2.
+Other then master, there are 2 main branches : JAVA_DEVELOP, KOTLIN_DEVELOP, I've decided to keep both languages, (Java too for exercising, while Kotlin is still work in progress) : branch from one of the *_DEVELOP branches of the 2.
 Currently master is still in java.

 ## Testing